CUBRID/cubrid-manual/en/sql/datatype.rst

 *   The range of **TIMESTAMP** is between 1970-01-01 00:00:01 and 2038-01-19 03 03:14:07 (GMT).
 For KST (GMT+9), values from 1970-01-01 09:00:01 to 2038-01-19 12:14:07 can be stored. timestamp'1970-01-01 00:00:00' (GMT) is the same as timestamp'0000-00-00 00:00:00'.

+*   The range of **TIMESTAMPLTZ**, **TIMESTAMPTZ** varies with timezone, but the value converted to UTC should be between 1970-01-01 00:00:01 and 2038-01-19 03 03:14:07.

+*   The range of **DATETIMELTZ**, **DATETIMETZ** varies with timezone, but the value converted to UTC should be between 0001-01-01 00:00:0.000 and 9999-12-31 23:59:59.999.
+A value stored in database may no longer be valid if session timezone changes.

 *   The results of date, time and timestamp operations may depend on the rounding mode.
 In these cases, for Time and Timestamp, the most approximate second is used as the minimum resolution; for Date, the most approximate date is used as the minimum resolution.

 **Coercions**